magynhard/ruby-nice/README.md

 > The nice javascript library to rubynize your javascript to be a happy programmer again.

-This library is mainly intended for those who are used to programming with Ruby and miss some comfort functionalities in Javascript.
+This library is mainly intended for those who are familiar with programming with Ruby and miss some convenience features in Javascript.
 It's time to be happy again!

-On the one hand it includes extensions and patches for core classes (e.g. String), on the other hand it provides ( extended) wrappers in Ruby style, e.g. `File` with `File.write()`.
+On the one hand it contains extensions and patches for core classes (e.g. String), on the other hand it provides (extended) wrapper classes in Ruby style, e.g. `File` with `File.write()`.

 It is available for the browser as well as for NodeJS.